Contributing to Savannah

 We need volunteers and look forward to your participation.
 This page is about becoming a savannah hacker (e.g., a savannah website administrator) and help savannah.

-For communication with other savannah folks, see SavannahHackersCommunication, which includes info on mailing lists you should use/subscribe to.
+For communication with other savannah folks, see SavannahHackersCommunication, which includes info on mailing lists you should subscribe to and use.

 Read the CodeOfConduct to understand how to communicate with our users with politeness.